 - 1) Adequate Safeguards Against Risk.
-Financing structure and budgetary safeguards are in place to prevent adverse impacts from interest rate shifts.; such Such structures could include, without limitation, but are not limited to, interest rate swaps, interest rate caps and the matching of assets and liabilities. - 2) Variable Revenue StreamRepayment Amounts.
-The revenue stream for repayment is The amount repaid over time will be variable, and is anticipated to move in the same direction as market-generated variable interest rates. or the The dedication of revenues allows capacity for variability. - 3) As a Component to Synthetic Fixed Rate Debt.
-Variable rate bonds may be used in conjunction with a financial strategy, which results in synthetic fixed rate debt, subject to other the provisions of the Debt Policy regarding Financial Derivative Products.
+Financing structure and budgetary safeguards are in place to prevent adverse impacts from interest rate shifts.
+Such structures could include, without limitation, interest rate swaps, interest rate caps and the matching of assets and liabilities. - 2) Variable Repayment Amounts.
+The amount repaid over time will be variable, and is anticipated to move in the same direction as market-generated variable interest rates.
+The dedication of revenues allows capacity for variability. - 3) As a Component to Synthetic Fixed Rate Debt.
+Variable rate bonds may be used in conjunction with a financial strategy, which results in synthetic fixed rate debt, subject to the provisions of the Debt Policy regarding Financial Derivative Products.